pavel-demin/red-pitaya-notes/sdr-transceiver-hpsdr.md

 Configuring inputs and outputs
 -----

-The `sdr-transceiver-hpsdr` program running on the Red Pitaya board expects five command line arguments:
+The `sdr-transceiver-hpsdr` program running on the Red Pitaya board expects six command line arguments:
 ```
-sdr-transceiver-hpsdr 1 2 2 1 2
+sdr-transceiver-hpsdr 1 2 2 2 1 2
 ```

-The first three arguments are for the receivers (RX1, RX2, RX3), where 1 corresponds to IN1 and 2 corresponds to IN2.
+The first four arguments are for the receivers (RX1, RX2, RX3, RX4), where 1 corresponds to IN1 and 2 corresponds to IN2.

 The last two arguments are for the outputs (OUT1, OUT2), where 1 corresponds to the TX signal and 2 corresponds to the envelope signal.

 For example, to send the TX signal to OUT2, the corresponding line in [start.sh](https://github.com/pavel-demin/red-pitaya-notes/blob/master/projects/sdr_transceiver_hpsdr/app/start.sh#L9) should be edited and the last argument should be set to 1:
 ```
-sdr-transceiver-hpsdr 1 2 2 1 1
+sdr-transceiver-hpsdr 1 2 2 2 1 1
 ```

 Amplifier linearization